-Well, five here actually refers to the Fem being the Swedish manufacturer’s fifth true wireless earbud product.
+Well, five here actually refers to the Fem being Sudio Sweden’s fifth true wireless earbuds.
 As for features, these aesthetically striking wireless earbuds certainly come packed with lots of new features.
-For example, a four microphone system equipped with ambient noise reduction, and dual-mode connection abilities.
+For example, a four-microphone system equipped with ambient noise reduction, and dual-mode connection abilities.

-Without further ado, let’s take a look at how well the Sudio Fem performs in terms of design, comfort, connection capabilities, and sound.
+Without further ado, let’s take a look at how well these stylish earbuds perform in terms of design, comfort, connection capabilities, and sound.
 If you’re just looking for a Sudio discount code, well, that’s right at the end.
-Just scroll to the bottom of this post and you will find the code within my post footer. 🙂
+Just scroll to the bottom of this post and you will find the code within my post footer.

 (This Sudio Fem review was written using a sponsored set.)

 Sudio Fem True Wireless Earphones Specifications